splunk/public-o11y-docs/sp-oncall/reports/incident-frequency-report.rst

 ----------------------

 See how incident trends impact your team on a daily, weekly, or monthly basis.
-It’s up to you how granular your scope can be.
+It's up to you how granular your scope can be.

 .. image:: images/IFR-Display.jpg